controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 - **hctm_url** : enter the URL for the HCTM tenant (e.g. "*https://\<tenant name\>.us1.controlm.com*").
 - **bhom_url** : enter the URL for the BHOM event data endpoint (e.g. "*https://\<BMC Helix Portal URL\>/events-service/api/v1.0/events*"), as described in the BHOM documentation for [Policy, event data, and metric data management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/policy-event-data-and-metric-data-management-endpoints-in-the-rest-api-1160751457.html).
 - **bhom_api_key** : enter a valid BHOM API key, which you can obtain from the BHOM console in the "Administration" menu, selecting "Repository" and clicking on "Copy API Key".
-- **sev_V/U/R** : update the three parameters to set the HCTM to BHOM correspondence for the "severity" field according to your preferences (alerts coming from HCTM can be Very urgent, Urgent or Regular, while BHOM event severity can be CRITICAL, MAJOR, MINOR, WARNING, INFO, OK or UNKNOWN).
+- **sev_V/U/R** : update the three parameters to set the HCTM to BHOM correspondence for the "severity" field according to your preferences (alerts coming from HCTM can be Very urgent, Urgent or Regular; while BHOM event severity can be CRITICAL, MAJOR, MINOR, WARNING, INFO, OK or UNKNOWN).
-- **alert_updates** : select whether you want to send or not updates of existing HCTM alerts to BHOM (which happens when the alert "Status", "Urgency" or "Comment" fields are updated in HCTM).
+- **alert_updates** : select whether you want to send or not updates of existing HCTM alerts to BHOM (which happens when the alert "Status", "Urgency" or "Comment" are updated in HCTM).

 Do NOT modify the following parameters: